- 1 Purpose

 - Sight any proposed promotional and advertising materials to ensure that they comply with University Policy and Procedures.

-- In the event of knowledge of unauthorised advertising of promotional activities, order the cessation of these activities and notify Campus Services, and/or other relevant security personnel, indicating where possible the location of such advertising.
+- In the event of knowledge of unauthorised advertising of promotional activities, order the cessation of these activities and notify Facilities Management, and/or other relevant security personnel, indicating where possible the location of such advertising.

 - In the event of non-compliance regarding item (2), notify University security and/or other security personnel of the whereabouts of such unauthorised activities.